(Full time) 2023 start

 Learning and teaching

-All our courses are supported by world-leading blended learning technology, using online resources to help you develop your knowledge at your own pace.
+All our courses are supported by blended learning technology, using online resources to help you develop your knowledge at your own pace.
 Our state-of-the-art lecture recording system ensures your lectures will be available for you to review at a convenient time.
 Our learning and teaching resources will equip you with in-depth knowledge and key practical skills that will put you in an ideal position to compete in science and technology-related careers.

 We organise industrial visits and offer additional seminars delivered by practising engineers, researchers and other professionals.
 Our close links with industry also mean that you have direct contact with industry and potential employers from an early stage in your course.
 Each student will be allocated an industrial tutor who will provide opportunities to experience Civil Engineering working environments on and off site.

-Watch our taster lectures to get a flavour of what it’s like to study at Leeds:
+Watch our taster lecture to get a flavour of what it’s like to study at Leeds:

-On this course you’ll be taught by our expert academics, from lecturers through to professors.
+On this course, you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

 Assessment